 Ashworth and Pike Cafe and Restaurant, Davey Place.

 Shot looking in the direction of Castle Street, these are now Jessops, Animal and City Bookshop.
-Ashworth and Pike owned six shops in the city at their peak and ran a bakery and confectioners to supply them.
+Ashworth and Pike owned six shops in Norwich at their peak and ran a bakery and confectioners to supply them.